-I am also very appreciative of Anne Yvrande-Billon for her numerous suggestions, comments and for accepted to be my co-author.
-Despite being very busy , she made incredible efforts to spare me time during which she always provided very stimulating advises.
+I am also very appreciative of Anne Yvrande-Billon for having co-supervised this dissertation and accepted to be my co-author.
+Despite being very busy, she made incredible efforts to spare me time during which she always provided very stimulating advises.
 In particular, her reactivity enabled me to overcome numerous complicated situations.
 Her presence has been essential and I thank her for it.
 I also would like to warmly thank Annick Juillet who accepted to supervise and guide me in Paris Habitat-OPH.
 Her constant support, kindness and competence have been extremely precious.
 She was always enthusiastic during our discussions, even when she was explaining, for the umpteenth time, something my brain refused to register.